SensorsINI/v2e/README.md

 The program is designed to serve multiple purposes.
 Please read to code if you would like to adapt it for your own application.
 Here, we only introduce the usage for extracting DVS events from APS frames.

+**NOTE** It is highly recommended to run the APS-to-DVS conversion scripts on GPUs.

 ## Dataset

 DDD17+ is the first public end-to-end training dataset of automotive driving using a DAVIS event + frame camera.
 This dataset is maintained by the Sensors Research Group of Institute of Neuroinformatics.
 Please go to the website of Sensors Group [[link](http://sensors.ini.uzh.ch/databases.html)] for details about downloading the dataset.